 The AC Electric system of the Aqua-Hot 200 Series unit functions to provide supplementary heat to the Aqua-Hot boiler tank.
-This is done with an electric element, an electric relay, and a DC "control circuit" which engages the electric element when determined necessary by the control thermostat and the relay control board.
+This is done with an electric element, an electric relay, and a DC "control circuit" which engages the electric element when determined necessary by the ETS module and the controller.

 The electric heating element is not intended to serve as the sole heating source of the Aqua-Hot.
-The AC electric system will provide enough heat for hand washing, and to maintain tank temperature.
+The AC electric system will provide enough heat for hand washing and to maintain tank temperature.
 Any greater applications require the use of the diesel burner.